swarajkumarsingh/hello-temporal-go/Readme.md

 - Execute a workflow and push it to the queue
 - Start worker.go file(contains all the registration of workflow and activity)
 - Still now the task state is running
-- Now worker.go, starts executing all workflow in the respective queue, with the unique queue name provided
+- Now worker.go, starts executing all workflow in the given queue like a queue conusmer
-- Now the taste state in temporal dashboard is completed
+- And updates the state in temporal dashboard as "completed" or "failed" according to the execution

 ## Prerequisites